TonyLi0916/MathMadness/README.md

 ## Building(Compiling Math Madness)

-1. Unzip our zip file then launch the program in the preferred IDE.
+1. Download the file and launch the program in the preferred IDE.
 2. Then run PlayGame.java

 OR